athenamelia/WordCounter/README.md

 # WordCounter

+Amelia Tran @ Summer 2019

-Practice hash table with separate chaining
+Practice using hash table with separate chaining to keep the current counts of words already encountered in the input file.